 They were wrong and three nights later they were singing a different song.
 Every stalk had been ravaged.
-Every ear eaten, or fouled.
+Every ear had been eaten, or fouled.
 Flies swarmed the sweet remains of the exposed cobs.

-Barbaric or not, the rest of us enjoyed sweet corn that summer.
-The new neighbors from town, did not, despite the rest of us offering to share our own bounty.
+Barbaric or not, most of us enjoyed sweet corn that summer.
+The new neighbors from town, did not, despite the rest of us offering to share from our own harvest.